driven-app/porsche-connect/README.md

 }
 ```

-As Toggle Climatisation is a remote command that can take time to reach and be executed by the car, you can check the status of the command.
+As Toggle Direct Climatisation is a remote command that can take time to reach and be executed by the car, you can check the status of the command.
 You pass in both the vehicle and the response from the `toggleClimatisation()` call above.

 The `status` is mapped to a strongly typed enum that can be retrieved by accessing the `remoteStatus` calculated property.